The Florida Bar

 What is Necessary to Finalize the Adoption?

 The adoption is “finalized” at a final hearing.
-The adoptive parents must be present, but they may obtain permission to appear telephonically or by ZOOM with a notary to identify them to the court.
-A favorable final report of the agency or social worker must be filed with the court.
-The attorney handling the adoption will prepare the necessary papers for the court’s consideration and present the necessary testimony and evidence to the court.
+The adoptive parents must be present, but they may obtain permission to appear telephonically or by Zoom with a notary to identify them to the court.
+A favorable final report of the agency or social worker must be filed with the court in advance of the hearing.
+The attorney handling the adoption will prepare the necessary papers for the court’s consideration and present the necessary testimony and evidence.
 Assuming all requirements of the statutes and court have been met, the judge will sign a final judgment of adoption, awarding the adoptive family parental rights to the child.

 (back to top)